Surfshark Review 2020

 - Leaks – Does Surfshark leak IP, DNS & WebRTC?

-- Speed – Is Surfshark good for Torrenting?
+- Servers – Is Surfshark good for Torrenting?

 - Streaming – Does Surfshark work with Netflix?